-September 25, 2017 – The law firm of Emery Celli Brinkerhoff Abady Ward & Maazel LLP (ECBAWM) and the New York Civil Liberties Union today filed a federal class action lawsuit on behalf of black detectives who were denied promotions for years within the elite Intelligence Division of the NYPD.
-For well over a decade the division has maintained a subjective promotions policy, administered by white supervisors, who refuse to promote deserving black detectives.
+The law firm of Emery Celli Brinckerhoff Abady Ward & Maazel LLP (ECBAWM) and the New York Civil Liberties Union today filed a federal class-action lawsuit on behalf of Black detectives who were denied promotions for years within the elite Intelligence Division of the NYPD.
+For well over a decade the division has maintained a subjective promotions policy, administered by white supervisors, who refuse to promote deserving Black detectives.

 The lead plaintiffs in the case are Jon McCollum and Roland Stephens, as well as Sara Coleman, widow of Theodore Coleman.
 The three detectives each joined the Intelligence Division in 2001 and assisted with the cleanup and investigation of the September 11 attacks.
 They tracked hundreds of leads and suspects.
 In spite of their achievements and strong recommendations from their direct supervisors, they were repeatedly passed up for promotion because of their race.

-In August 2018, Elizabeth Saylor was quoted in the NY Daily News discussing this case and new allegations of racial discrimination in the NYPD Intelligence Division, which you can read here.
+In August 2018, Elizabeth Saylor was quoted in the New York Daily News discussing this case and new allegations of racial discrimination in the NYPD Intelligence Division.

 ECBAWM’s Elizabeth Saylor, Earl Ward, and Jessica Clarke, along with Chris Dunn with the NYCLU, represent Sara Coleman, the widow of Detective Theodore Coleman, and Detectives Jon McCollum and Roland Stephens.

 ECBAWM urged the U.S. State Department to “deploy all necessary resources and undertake every effort” to seek justice for Bakari Henderson, a 22-year-old African-American U.S. citizen brutally beaten to death in Greece in July.